Quick Start - Understanding Your First Event in 5 Minutes¶

 - ☐ Achieve profitability over 2-4 weeks

-Progression: Many traders start live with minimum position sizes after paper trading success.
+Progression: Many users start with minimum position sizes after paper testing success.

 Mistake #10: Overcomplicating with Too Many Indicators¶